ryantd42/NY-Legislative-Git/2023/A5914A-2023/bill.md

   ___________

- Introduced  by M. of A. WOERNER -- read once and referred to the Commit- tee on Health
+ Introduced  by M. of A. WOERNER -- read once and referred to the Commit- tee on Health -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law, in relation to designating  Xyla- zine as a schedule III depressant

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision (c) of schedule III  of  section  3306  of  the public  health  law  is  amended by adding a new paragraph 15 to read as
  follows:
   (15)  XYLAZINE  (N-(2,6-DIMETHYLPHENYL)-5,6-DIHYDRO-4H-1,3  THIAZIN-2-
- AMINE).
+ AMINE),  INCLUDING  ITS SALTS, ISOMERS AND SALTS OF ISOMERS WHENEVER THE EXISTENCE OF SUCH SALTS, ISOMERS AND SALTS OF ISOMERS IS POSSIBLE WITHIN THE SPECIFIC CHEMICAL DESIGNATION.
   § 2.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.